-- a) Understanding of different Social Problem. - b) Develop ability to analysis the Social Problem. - c) Understand the concept of Development.
+- b) Develop ability to analysis the Social Problem. - c) Understand the concept of Development.

 Concept of Social Problem: Meaning and Definitions of Social Problems - Classification of Social Problems - Causes and Consequences of Social Problems.
 Need for studying the social problems.